illescasDaniel/FutureAwaits/README.md

     }
 }
 ```
-- Running multiple async functions concurrently using a different `Result` type:
+**Note:** you can either use `run` or `runOmittingErrors` (the later doesn't stop on an error, and it returns a dictionary with the results)

-**Note:** you can either use run or runOmittingErrors (the later doesn't stop on an error, and it returns a tuple with optional values)
+- Running multiple async functions concurrently using a different `Result` type.
 ```swift
 async {
     MultiAwait.default.run(